Gel-Free Small RNA Library Prep with Randomized Adapters for Reduced Bias

 The NEXTflex Small RNA-Seq Kit V3 was designed for easy migration onto automated liquid handling platforms.
-Currently methods are available for the PerkinElmer® Sciclone® NGS and NGSx Workstation.
+Currently methods are available for the PerkinElmer® Sciclone® NGS/NGSx and the Zephyr® G3 NGS workstation.

 Download the Sciclone® NGS and NGSx Workstation Automation Guide for the NEXTflex Small RNA-Seq Kit V3.

 Download the Zephyr® G3 NGS Workstation Automation Guide for the NEXTflex® Small RNA-Seq Kit v3.

 Selected Citations that Reference the Use of the NEXTflex Small RNA-Seq Kit V3